-Cayuga Secondary School has a long tradition of combining academic excellence with extra-curricular activities and community involvement.
+CSS has a long tradition of combining academic excellence with extra-curricular activities and community involvement.
 As a Cayuga Warrior, you will benefit from the host of activities offered to you by a caring staff, who are always prepared to volunteer their time so that your secondary school experience is memorable.
-Whether you are in grade nine or graduating, it is important that you "GET INVOLVED" so you can get the most out of your time at CSS.
+Whether you are in grade nine or graduating, it is important that you GET INVOLVED so you can get the most out of your time at CSS.
+Getting involved is where you find the people who will remain your friends for the rest of your life, where you create memories that you will reflect on for years to come and where you begin to discover all that you have to offer.